servetier/awesome-git-beginner-resources/README.md

 ## ReadMe Guides
 - [Making READMEs readable](https://github.com/18F/open-source-guide/blob/18f-pages/pages/making-readmes-readable.md) - A detailed guide of what to include in a readme.
 Covers descriptions, how to use, contributing, licensing information, and contact information.
+- [Awesome READMEs](https://github.com/matiassingers/awesome-readme) - An Awesome list of good README examples.
+Explains what each README did well.

 ## Table of Contents Guides
 Table-Of-Contents (TOC) Generators: https://github.com/sindresorhus/stuff/blob/main/toc-generators.md - Includes three resources.